 We are only able to provide National Indicators for Years 2 and 6 (Set A) as the development involves the comparison of children's Optional Tests scores with their actual results from the Year 2 and 6 national tests.
 Find out more here.

 Can Optional Tests be used to monitor progress?

 Optional Tests assess children's knowledge, understanding and application of the programmes of study for Years 1 to 6 in English and maths.
 The tests assess an entire year's worth of curriculum content.
-If you are looking to show termly progress, our PiRA/PUMA/GAPS tests may be more suitable.
-Find out more here.
+If you are looking to show termly progress, one of our standardised suites may be more suitable.

 Why are there 3 sets of Optional Tests: Set A, Set B and Set C?

 Having 3 sets of tests ensures broad and comprehensive coverage of the curriculum across numerous sets of test papers.
 This also helps prevent teaching to the tests.